koriym/Koriym.DevPdoStatement/README.md

 ** WIP **

-With given PSR3 logger, `DevPdoStatement` log PDO query excution time and final SQL query, with parameter values interpolated into it from prepared statement.
+`DevPdoStatement` log PDO query excution time and final SQL query, with parameter values interpolated into it from prepared statement.

-It also store explain data detail into given log database.
+It can  also store explain data detail.

 ## Usage